-In recent years, my emphasis on calligraphy led me to create two sans-serif fonts: Valpo and Yport.
-Both fonts started with exploring ideas freely at the start of their projects.
+In recent years, my focus on calligraphy has led me to create two sans-serif fonts: Valpo and Yport.

-Keeping this approach in mind, I eagerly used my skills to create an elegant serif font with my broad-nip pen.
-I started with a clear design idea, focusing on a large x-height to give the letters plenty of room, ensuring they look balanced and well-composed.
+With this approach in mind, I eagerly used my skills to create an elegant serif font with my broad-nib pen.

 From a sketch made with the broad-nib pen…